nicholas-long/kb/hacking/to-try-lists/privesc/linux.md

 - custom interesting binaries or scripts running as other users or root
   - everything from [got source code - analysis](../got-source-code.md#got-source-code---analysis)
   - dependent binaries
+- linpeas ( allowed on OSCP if no automatic exploitation )
 - getcap capabilities
 - enumerate all readable files
+- check mounts in /etc/fstab
 - sensitive config files
   - htpasswd
   - database configs